Chapter 41:

 “I don’t know,” she said, “but I’m not sure we’re going to like it.”

-“You asked earlier if I’d like to be the Eighth Egregore,” Fujiko said.
+“You asked earlier if I’d like to be the eighth Egregore,” Fujiko said.
 “If you’re writing this story, or whatever, do I even have a choice?”

 It was at this moment that Miyuki noticed that the other Egregore had vanished from the glass table, their tea cups empty and spent.

 Her eyes darted left, right, and behind.
 Only when she gazed up did she see them again.
-Fang Fang, Gentiane, Baba Yaga, Dahlia, and Khali were perched expressionless atop five separate battlements on the wall that ringed around the central tower of Castle Gramarye.
+Fang Fang, Gentiane, Baba Yaga, Dahlia, and Khali were perched expressionless atop separate battlements on the wall that ringed around the central tower of Castle Gramarye.

 Lisa Everest lifted her hands.
 She, too, began to rise.